akvo/knowledgebase/docs/flow/faqs.md

 ## In what languages is Akvo Flow available?
-Flow's online space is available in these languages: English, Spanish, French, Portuguese, Bahasa Indonesia and Vietnamese.
+Flow's online space is available in these languages: **English, Spanish, French, Portuguese, Bahasa Indonesia and Vietnamese**.

 The Flow app is available in multiple languages as well.
-We currently provide these languages: Bahasa Indonesia, English, Spanish, French, Hindi, Khmer, Portuguese, Dutch, Vietnamese and Nepali.
+We currently provide these languages: **Bahasa Indonesia, English, Spanish, French, Hindi, Khmer, Portuguese, Dutch, Vietnamese and Nepali**.

 Furthermore, Flow allows users to enter alternate translations for surveys on the online space, and then make those available on the Flow app.
 This allows data collectors in the field to conduct surveys in their local language.
 There are 183 languages available in the language list and many languages with a non-Roman alphabet or ones reading anything other than left-to-right work as well.
 However, we do not guarantee that all languages will work on the Flow app as they require a special character set and support on the device.
-Please contact Akvo to learn more about this and you can read more information here on how to translate your survey.
+Please contact Akvo to learn more about this and you can read more information [here](forms.md) on how to translate your survey.

 ## We work in remote locations.
 Will Akvo Flow work for us, if we have bad or no internet connection?
 Akvo Flow consists of two main components: the online workspace that runs on your browser and an Android app.

 As with any web-based application, you need to connect to the internet to use Flow's online workspace.
 Since most of our users work in places with slow connection, but still want to collect a lot of data using large surveys and having a seamless and fast experience, we continuously improve Flow to load quickly, even if your internet connection is not the best.
 If you can open and use other pages, like your favourite news provider, social media app or your email, then you can also use Flow.

 Our Flow app supports full offline data collection.
 You can add your Flow survey to the app, capture an unlimited amount of data, and share the collected data fully offline.
-For more details, check this article.
+For more details, [check this article](collection.md).

 ## How does Akvo ensure data security?
 At Akvo, supporting you and your data journey is our top priority.
 So when you choose to share any data or information with us or use our products, we commit to keeping it safe and secure.
 Akvo has strong data security and privacy protection policies, frameworks, and procedures in place.
 In this article we share a short overview of these policies and the key points around how we ensure data privacy and security.

-Policies and Terms
+### Policies and Terms
-Akvo's general terms and conditions, Data processing agreement and specific product Services and Support Terms and Conditions, Terms of use and Data privacy policies can all be found openly available on our website.
+Akvo's general terms and conditions, Data processing agreement and specific product Services and Support Terms and Conditions, Terms of use and Data privacy policies can all be found openly available on our [website](http://akvo.org/help/akvo-policies-and-terms-2/).

-We also actively work on ensuring compliance with the General Data Protection Regulation, a new European law aimed at further securing the protection of personal data.
+We also actively work on ensuring compliance with the [General Data Protection Regulation](http://akvo.org/help/akvo-policies-and-terms-2/gdpr/), a new European law aimed at further securing the protection of personal data.

-You own your data
+### You own your data
 Your survey data is owned by you.
 Not only that, but the Akvo Foundation treats your surveys as if they were private (except if you have selected to add the surveys to the Akvo Flow’s public map) and we act merely as a custodian of your data.
 You retain full ownership to your data and content.
 Akvo does not claim any ownership to it.
 You can download your data at any time accessing the online workspace or extracting your data via Flow's read API.

 We don’t sell them to anyone and we don’t use the survey responses you collect for purposes unrelated to you or our services, except in a limited set of circumstances (e.g. if we are compelled by a subpoena, or if you’ve given us permission to do so).